javascript-tutorial/en.javascript.info/2-ui/1-document/05-basic-dom-node-properties/article.md

 *!*
   // replace div.outerHTML with <p>...</p>
 */!*
-  div.outerHTML = '<p>A new element!</p>'; // (*)
+  div.outerHTML = '<p>A new element</p>'; // (*)

 *!*
   // Wow!
 The div is still the same!
 */!*
-  alert(div.outerHTML); // <div>Hello, world!</div>
+  alert(div.outerHTML); // <div>Hello, world!</div> (**)
 </script>
 ```

+Looks really odd, right?

-In the line `(*)` we take the full HTML of `<div>...</div>` and replace it by `<p>...</p>`.
+In the line `(*)` we replaced `div` with `<p>A new element</p>`.
 In the outer document we can see the new content instead of the `<div>`.
-But the old `div` variable is still the same.
+But, as we can see in line `(**)`, the old `div` variable is still the same!

-The `outerHTML` assignment does not modify the DOM element, but extracts it from the outer context and inserts a new piece of HTML instead of it.
+The `outerHTML` assignment does not modify the DOM element, but removes it from the outer context and inserts a new piece of HTML instead of it.

+So what happened in `div.outerHTML=...` is:
+- `div` was removed from the document.
+- Another HTML `<p>A new element</p>` was inserted instead.
+- `div` still has the old value.
+The new HTML wasn't saved to any variable.
-Novice developers sometimes make an error here: they modify `div.outerHTML` and then continue to work with `div` as if it had the new content in it.

-That's possible with `innerHTML`, but not with `outerHTML`.
+It's so easy to make an error here: modify `div.outerHTML` and then continue to work with `div` as if it had the new content in it.
+But it doesn't.
+Such thing is correct for `innerHTML`, but not for `outerHTML`.

-We can write to `outerHTML`, but should keep in mind that it doesn't change the element we're writing to.
-It creates the new content on its place instead.
-We can get a reference to new elements by querying DOM.
+We can write to `elem.outerHTML`, but should keep in mind that it doesn't change the element we're writing to.
+It creates the new HTML on its place instead.
+We can get references to new elements by querying DOM.

 ## nodeValue/data: text node content

 The `innerHTML` property is only valid for element nodes.

-Other node types have their counterpart: `nodeValue` and `data` properties.
+Other node types, such as text nodes, have their counterpart: `nodeValue` and `data` properties.
 These two are almost the same for practical use, there are only minor specification differences.
 So we'll use `data`, because it's shorter.

 An example of reading the content of a text node and a comment: